SheCodesAus/plus-perth-2019-formal-chicken-frontend/README.md

 Do not work on Master.
 'Feature branches' are the flavour of the day.
 So please branch.
+Always branch from 'Master,' and not from other branches.

 Pull requests can't be approved until they're reviewed by a peer.
 Once approved, the pull request can be manually merged.